mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 > * http://tryruby.org/levels/1/challenges/0

 ## Command line
 Web development with Rails requires familiarity with working from the command line.
-If your routine is lacking, consider freashing up your skills at this point.
+If your routine is lacking, consider freshening up your skills at this point.
 ## Passing the course

 The course structure is slightly different from the course standard of the department.
 In the course, we only make one application, the same application will be worked on in both the course material and the exercises.
 It's not possible to read the course material alone; while you go through the material, you have to develop your application alongside, otherwise it will be impossible to pass the exercises.

 The course is split into seven "weeks".
 However, the course has only one deadline.

 Each week is turned in separately in the course submission system.
-Sfter submitting a week you get access to that week's example answer.
+After submitting a week, you get access to that week's example answer.
 The following week you can continue from where you left at or take the example answer as your starting point.

 A part of the exercises are in practice compulsory, skipping them will prevent you from advancing on the week.
 Others are optional, and they regard the implementation of non-critical features.
 Because we expect to find a part of these features the following week, you'd better start from the sample answer or copy paste the useful parts from it, if you haven't done all the exercises of the week.